cdhabecker/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.rst

 1 What is a ROS 2 package?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-A package can be considered a container for your ROS 2 code.
+A ROS 2 :ref:`package <glossary-package>` is an organizational unit for your ROS 2 code.
-If you want to be able to install your code or share it with others, then you'll need it organized in a package.
+If you want to be able to install your code or share it with others, you need to organize it in a package.

-With packages, you can release your ROS 2 work and allow others to build and use it easily.
+Each ROS 2 package uses an ament-compatible build system such as ament_cmake or ament_python.

-Package creation in ROS 2 uses ament as its build system and colcon as its build tool.
+ROS 2 packages use colcon as the build tool.
-You can create a package using either CMake or Python, which are officially supported, though other build types do exist.

 2 What makes up a ROS 2 package?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^